Key take-outs from the 2022 Federal Budget

 Single touch payroll was the first step, the PAYG instalment system, trust compliance, and payments to contractors are next.

-Alexander Laureti is the Principal and Managing Director of LMS Advisory.
-He holds a Bachelor’s degree in Accounting and Law, and he is a Fellow of the CPA (Certified Practising Accountants) and a Chartered Tax Advisor.
-Alexander has over 17 years of experience as an accountant in Public Practice.
+Alexander Laureti is the Managing Director of LMS Advisory.
+He works with ambitious business owners to grow their businesses and achieve financial independence.
+He holds a Bachelor’s degree in Accounting and Law, and he is a Fellow of CPA Australia and a Chartered Tax Advisor.

 Knowledge Base